patschris/Elevator/README.md

 In order to use one of these methods, you have to change the value of the variable VERSION in the Makefile, clean and re-compile the program.

 ## Makefile
+ - `make` to compile
+ - `make clean` to delete the object files and the executable
+ - `make run` to execute the program
+ - `make check` to run valgrind to check for memory leaks.